AeFinderProject/aefinder-web/README.md

 ### yarn build:dev

-Runs the AeIndexer in the development mode.
+Runs the app in the development mode.

 ### yarn build:pro

-Runs the AeIndexer in the production mode.
+Runs the app in the production mode.

 ### yarn start